 Here are my picks for the best screenwriters in Hollywood who truly deserve all the fame and recognition they end up getting.

-Note: For this article, I excluded directors who write their own works, meaning you won't see the likes of Quentin Tarantino, Wes Anderson, Jane Campion, Stanley Kubrick, or Woody Allen.
+Note: I'm excluding directors who write their own works, meaning you won't see the likes of Quentin Tarantino, Wes Anderson, Jane Campion, Stanley Kubrick, or Woody Allen.

 10. Eric Roth

 Eric Roth is the go-to guy when you want a movie that's going to be a commercial hit but also capable of pulling in a few Oscars.
 He's the mind behind Forrest Gump (1994), The Insider (1999), and Munich (2005).

 He has a knack for adapting material for the big screen and making it look easy, with many praising his ability to maintain subtlety while giving us emotional payoffs that leave us weeping.